cesanta/mongoose/docs/API.md

 with `uri`, then specified handler is called to serve the request.
 Thus, an `uri` is a match prefix.
 For example, if `uri` is "/", then all requests will be routed to the handler, because all URIs start with `/` character.

+When mongoose buffers in HTTP request and successfully parses it, it calls appropriate URI handler immediately for GET requests.
+For POST requests, Mongoose delays the call until the whole POST request is buffered in memory.
+POST data is available to the callback as `struct mg_connection::content`, and POST data length is in `struct mg_connection::content_len`.

+Note that websocket connections are treated the same way.
+Mongoose buffers websocket frame in memory, and calls URI handler when frame is fully buffered.
+Frame data is available `struct mg_connection::content`, and data length is in `struct mg_connection::content_len`, i.e. very similar to the POST request. `struct mg_connection::is_websocket` flag indicates whether the request is websocket or not.
+Also, for websocket requests, there is `struct mg_connection::wsbits` field which contains first byte of the websocket frame which URI handler can examine.
+Note that to reply to the websocket client, `mg_websocket_write()` should be used.
+To reply to the plain HTTP client, `mg_write()` should be used.

     void mg_set_http_error_handler(struct mg_server *, mg_handler_t);